All resources

 1. Informed Decision-Making:

-Data reports provide factual evidence and insights, which are vital for making informed decisions.
+Data reports play a crucial role in transforming raw information into actionable insights, which are vital for making informed decisions.
 They help understand the current situation, predict future trends, and make choices that propel the business forward.

 2. Performance Monitoring: